 On a night in which a 120-112 road victory over Chicago might otherwise represent a genuine turning point for the Donnie Walsh/Mike D’Antoni Knicks, a man who managed to make mess of both of their jobs reemerged to breathe down the former’s (injured) neck.
-Former team president/head coach Isiah Thomas — ostensibly employed by Florida Athletic University — tells ESPN New York’s Ian O’Connor, “I want to be on the float and I want to get my ring.”
+Former team president/head coach Isiah Thomas — ostensibly employed by Florida International University — tells ESPN New York’s Ian O’Connor, “I want to be on the float and I want to get my ring.”

 Asked if he hopes to replace Donnie Walsh whenever the 69-year-old Knicks president retires, Thomas said, “Every single day of the week.”